callahantiff/PheKnowLator/.github/ISSUE_TEMPLATE/project-organization-tasks.md

 ---
 name: Project Organization Tasks
-about: Help organize project organization tasks
+about: Add a task related to the organization of the project
 title: 'TODO - Project Organization: short description of needed task'
-labels: TODO:Project Organization
+labels: project organization
-assignees: ''
+assignees: callahantiff

 ---